+Author please provide your review questions

 IMPORTANCE OF PHOTOSYNTHESIS AND PHOTORESPIRATION:

 Photosynthesis is a chemical process that utilizes the light energy from sun and converts it into biochemical energy.
 It plays a major in plants and supports all life on earth.
 Plant growth and development is primarily depends on photosynthesis (Evans 2013).
 The assimilatory power ATP and NADPH2 produced during the light reaction is utilized in carbon fixation process of C3 and C4 plants.
 The fixed CO2 is converted into carbohydrate and later, carbohydrates are oxidized to release energy, so as to maintain the cellular respiration (Laisk et al., 1984).
 Also, the oxygen released during photosynthetic process supports the survival of many living organisms on earth.